Security and Compliance

 AuditFile is in compliance with the EU General Data Protection Regulation (GDPR).
 You can view our GDPR / European Economic Area Notice at https://auditfile.com/gdpr.

 The Personal Information Protection and Electronic Documents Act (PIPEDA) is a Canadian federal law that applies to the collection, use, and disclosure of personal information in the course of commercial activities in all Canadian provinces as supplemented by substantially similar provincial privacy laws in Alberta, British Columbia and Québec.
 PIPEDA also applies to international and interprovincial transfers of personal information.
 AuditFile customers have the option to host their data on Amazon Web Services (AWS) Canada Central Region.
-(HIPAA compliance requires a separate Terms of Service agreement.
-The standard AuditFile Terms of Service do not allow users to upload personally identifiable information.)
-PIPEDA compliance requires a separate Terms of Service agreement.
+Please contact sales to learn more about this feature.

 AICPA Peer Review Program- QCM Review